Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: Numerical Results

-In Fig.~2, we show the minimum beamforming gain of the proposed HR-6DMA architecture against the three benchmark architectures across various target spatial regions.
-Specifically, Fig.~2(a) illustrates the optimized beam patterns for a narrow region centered at broadside ($\theta=0$).
-For this case, the proposed HR-6DMA achieves an approximate $97.8\%$ improvement in the minimum beamforming gain over the other three benchmarks, which exhibit similar performance.
-This is because array-only rotation will cause the antenna boresights to misalign with the target region.
-Moreover, the directional gains of different antennas vary marginally within the narrow region, so the minimum beamforming gain of antenna-wise RA is approximately equal to that of NRA.
-In contrast, for a relatively wide region centered at broadside (Fig.~2(b)), both antenna-wise RA and array-wise RA exhibit marginal gains in the minimum beamforming gain over NRA, which are overshadowed by the substantial performance improvement achieved by HR-6DMA.
-For a narrow region centered at the off-broadside scenario (Fig.~2(c)), antenna-wise rotation becomes the key factor for enhancing the minimum beamforming gain.
-In particular, both the antenna-wise RA and the proposed HR-6DMA significantly outperform the array-wise RA and NRA, with the minimum beamforming gain improved by approximately $25.0\%$ and $48.7\%$, respectively.
-Finally, Fig.~2(d) validates the efficacy of the proposed HR-6DMA in exploiting additional spatial DoFs to facilitate flexible multi-region coverage.
+In Fig.~2, we compare the minimum beamforming gain of the proposed two-layer RA against three benchmarks across various target spatial regions.
+For a narrow region centered at broadside (Fig.~2(a)), the two-layer RA achieves approximately $97.8\%$ improvement over all benchmarks, which perform similarly.
+This is because array-only rotation misaligns antenna boresights with the target region, while the marginal variation in directional gain across the narrow region renders antenna-wise RA nearly equivalent to NRA.
+For a wide region centered at broadside (Fig.~2(b)), both antenna-wise and array-wise RAs yield only marginal gains over NRA, whereas the two-layer RA still achieves substantial improvement.
+For a narrow off-broadside region (Fig.~2(c)), antenna-wise rotation becomes the dominant factor, both antenna-wise RA and two-layer RA significantly outperform array-wise RA and NRA, improving the minimum beamforming gain by approximately $25.0\%$ and $48.7\%$, respectively.
+Finally, Fig.~2(d) shows that, given a general multi-region scenario, our two-layer RA can jointly adjust the rotation of the array and the antennas to form a beam pattern better adapted to the given region, achieving a higher improvement in minimum beamforming gain than other benchmarks.

-Figs. 3(a) and 3(b) illustrate the optimized HR-6DMA rotation configurations for narrow and wide target spatial regions, respectively.
-For the narrow target region $[-0.1,0.1]$ (Fig. 3(a)), the array rotates off-broadside, thereby inherently widening the beam to provide better angular coverage.
-To compensate for the resulting scanning loss, i.e., the reduction in the effective antenna aperture, the individual antenna boresights are steered toward the target center to retain the peak gain.
-In contrast, for the wide target region $[-0.3,0.3]$ (Fig. 3(b)), a smaller array rotation helps mitigate gain drops at the region boundaries.
-Meanwhile, individual antenna boresights are dispersed across the region to synthesize a flatter radiation pattern and ensure uniform coverage.
+Figs. 3(a) and 3(b) illustrate the optimized two-layer RA configurations for narrow and wide target regions, respectively.
+For the narrow region $[-0.1,0.1]$ (Fig.~3(a)), the array rotates off-broadside to widen the beam for better coverage.
+To compensate for scanning loss, the individual antenna boresights are steered toward the target center to retain peak gain.
+For the wide region $[-0.3,0.3]$ (Fig. 3(b)), a smaller array rotation mitigates gain drops at the boundaries, while individual antenna boresights disperse across the region to synthesize a flatter pattern and ensure uniform coverage.